DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - **Vendor Prefixes:** A practice of adding a prefix to a CSS property (e.g., `-webkit-`) to ensure a new or experimental feature works in a specific browser engine.

 ---

+#### MS-TEXT

+### Course Step Number: 399

+### Date Researched: 2025-08-05

+### Key Learnings:

+- **Vendor Prefixes:** Learned that browser vendors, such as Microsoft, sometimes create proprietary CSS properties for specific features or to support early-stage specifications.
+- **Modern CSS Standards:** In modern web development, it is a best practice to use standard CSS properties (e.g., `text-align`, `word-spacing`) instead of vendor-prefixed ones for greater compatibility and maintainability.

+---